SarahAlkhateeb/Projects/README.md

   - In this project, I have Created a hypothesis regarding the outcome of the Stroop Effect.
 Analyzed the results using descriptive           statistics and a paired sample t-test (Python, NumPy, Pandas, Matplotlib, Seaborn, SciPy)
   - Found that the Stroop Effect indeed interferes the reaction time associated with the task condition (Congruent, Incongruent)

+* **Test A Perceptual Phenomenon:**
+  - In this project, I have Created a hypothesis regarding the outcome of the Stroop Effect.
+Analyzed the results using descriptive           statistics and a paired sample t-test (Python, NumPy, Pandas, Matplotlib, Seaborn, SciPy)
+  - Found that the Stroop Effect indeed interferes the reaction time associated with the task condition (Congruent, Incongruent)